About the OHS Body of Knowledge

 OHS legislation in most Australian states allows for Enforceable Undertakings as remedies for certain types of legislative breaches.
-Information for lawyers and employers on benefits of directing EUs to the OHS BoK.
+Information on Enforceable Undertakings as support for OHS BOK.